NYC Universal Bathroom Design

 As a contemporary blueprint incorporating environmental and ergonomic psychology, universal design intends to present a room arrangement in which anyone from a five year old to a 90 year old can utilize the fixtures in a facilitated and safe manner.
 However, this does not mean one of these “utilitarian” bathrooms has to be wholly functional and aesthetically displeasing.
 Attractive design ideas can easily be assimilated into the structural aspects of the bathroom, providing a pleasant visual experience as well.

 Since older people tend to suffer from vision difficulties such as macular degeneration or cataracts, using colorful yet contrasting colors can help those who cannot see well enough to distinguish edges from other edges, or judge the amount of distance from the tub to the sink.
-You can inexpensively outfit a universal design bathroom with colors that contrast–red and black, blue and yellow, violet and pink.
+You can inexpensively outfit a universal design for your bathroom renovation with colors that contrast–red and black, blue and yellow, violet and pink.
 Replace colorless light switchplates with brighter ones that stand out against the wall color.
 Use this same idea for towels and washcloths as well.

 Instead of round door handles that arthritic hands find difficult to grasp and turn, use levers that are easily pushed without the necessity of a firm grip.
 In addition, knob faucets are replaceable with levers that only need a gentle push to turn on the water.